jasonsgunz/self-hosting-bot-discord/README.md

 --4. add the bot to your server and choose the server its in upon start.

 -- type ,,help'' to view all commands.

+# INFORMATION

+-- The Bot has a Auto Updater so u dont have to change the FIle manually.

+-- If the Bot has any Errors, DM s9q9 on Discord.

+--The Bot is Open Source so u can modify it to ur needs.

+-- Go over all steps again if u get into a Error.